PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 Click "Save" to save all settings to the [DataStore](./DataStore.md)

-## Processing the new Drone Video
-You are ready to process the video:
+## Step 4: Start Run
 - Click the "All" Legs button (or select the range of Legs you want to process).
 - Set the "Process" to "Comb".
-- Set the "Speed" to "Fast" (or "Max").
+- Set the "Speed" to "Fast" or "Max".
 - Click "Save"
-- Click "Run"
+- Click "Start Run"

 ### Progress Indicators